MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 #ms.custom:

 ---

+*Applies to: Microsoft Cloud App Security*

-# What is Cloud App Security
+# What is Microsoft Cloud App Security

 > [!NOTE]
 > For information about Advanced Security Management and Cloud App Security for Office 365, see [Get started with Advanced Security Management](https://support.office.com/article/Get-started-with-Advanced-Management-Security-d9ee4d67-f2b3-42b4-9c9e-c4529904990a).